GAL{\AE}XI: Solving complex compressible flows with high-order discontinuous Galerkin methods on accelerator-based systems: Performance Evaluation

 In \cref{fig:scaling_weak} the investigated weak scaling properties of \galexi are depicted.
 In the weak scaling paradigm, the problem size and the amount of compute resources are increased proportionally, such that the overall load per GPU is kept constant for each case.
-Here, the parallel efficiency is normalized to the performance of a complete node.
-This is done in order to take communication into account in a meaningful way.
-This also enables a suitable assessment of the communication overhead in the case that only one GPU is used without communication.
+The parallel efficiency is presented with respect to the performance of a complete compute node equipped with 4 GPUs (parallel efficiency equal to 1).
+This is done in order to take communication into account in a meaningful way, as the baseline case includes MPI communication.
+It also enables a suitable assessment of the communication overhead in the case that only one GPU is used without communication.
 The results show again the threshold of \num{e6} DOF per GPU as discussed before.
 For lower loads, the communication latency degrades the overall performance, while loads above \num{e6} DOF per GPU show almost perfect weak scaling up to the maximum of \num{1024} GPUs.